-The international money and capital markets were volatile during 2011 and 2012, with the first half of 2011 reflecting reasonably favorable financing conditions, and much more difficult conditions in the second half of 2011 carrying through to the first half of 2012, and only improving in the second half of 2012.
-These conditions were in contrast to the more stable markets during 2010 with a gradual narrowing of credit spreads for many credits.
+The international money and capital markets were volatile during 2011 and 2012, with the first half of 2011 reflecting reasonably favorable financing conditions, and with much more difficult conditions appearing in the second half of 2011 carrying through to the first half of 2012, only improving in the second half of 2012.
 Credit spreads remained stable during the first half of 2011 but increased significantly in the second half of 2011 and the first half of 2012 as the European sovereign debt crisis continued and a number of European countries, including France, had their credit ratings downgraded.
-Although the Netherlands retained its AAA rating, its rating has been placed on "negative outlook" by Standard & Poor's.
-When compared to the spreads paid by the Dutch State - which is a key reference point for BNG Bank's clients - BNG Bank's funding position improved slightly in 2010, declined by the latter half of 2011 when the ratings actions were taken by the rating agencies and improved again in the second half of 2012.
+When compared to the spreads paid by the Dutch State - which is a key reference point for BNG Bank's clients - BNG Bank's funding position declined by the latter half of 2011 when the ratings actions were taken by the rating agencies and improved again in the second half of 2012.

-BNG Bank benefitted from the benign conditions in 2010 and raised long-term funding of €18.2 billion as average spreads paid for such funding declined during 2010.
-As a result of the volatile funding conditions that persisted during 2011, BNG Bank utilized most of its long-term funding prior to the end of 2011, turning to short-term borrowings at favorable rates at the end of 2011 to maintain liquidity.
+As a result of the volatile funding conditions during 2011, BNG Bank utilized most of its long-term funding prior to the end of 2011, turning to short-term borrowings at favorable rates at the end of 2011 to maintain liquidity.
 As was the case during 2011, the credit and liquidity risk spreads BNG Bank had to pay for funding with long maturities were high during 2012.
 Partly as a result, BNG Bank issued more relatively small yet long-term tailored loans in various currencies to investors.
 These developments allowed BNG Bank to attract sufficient long-term funding and thus maintain its liquidity profile at an adequate level in 2012.
-To cushion any temporary shocks in the availability or the pricing of long-term funding, BNG Bank increased the maximum volume of its ECP program by €.0 billion to €20 billion in early 2012.
-BNG Bank continued to enjoy its reputation as a "safe haven" in 2012, resulting in parties preferring to place their temporary excess liquidity with BNG Bank.
-This in turn allowed BNG Bank to meet its short-term funding needs on very attractive conditions.
+To cushion any temporary shocks in the availability or the pricing of long-term funding, BNG Bank increased the maximum volume of its European Commercial Paper ("ECP") program by €.0 billion to €20 billion in early 2012.
+BNG Bank continued to enjoy its reputation as a "safe haven" in 2012, resulting in parties preferring to place their temporary excess liquidity with BNG Bank, resulting in very favorable short-term funding rates.
+In 2013, increased confidence in the European capital markets led to an increase in the availability of long-term funds at attractive interest rates, which allowed BNG Bank to strengthen its liquidity profile.
+Although average short-term rates rose as a result for BNG, short-term interest rates remained low, primarily due to the policy of several central banks.